visgl/deck.gl/docs/api-reference/extensions/mask-extension.md

 ##### `maskInverted` (Boolean, optional)

 When `maskInverted` is true the result of the masking operation is inverted.
-Inversion is applied when reading the mask, thus is it possible to use the same mask normally as well as using the inverse on different layers.
+Inversion is applied when reading the mask, thus it is possible to use the same mask normally on some layers and inverted on other layers.
 Defaults to `false`.

 ## Limitations